AGM: More about CIfA Board of Directors and Advisory Council

 CIfA's governance structure.
 Staff manage institute day-to-day answering and reporting to the Board and seeing advice from Advisory Council

 The Board of Directors is the decision-making body for CIfA.
-The Board has oversight of the Strategic plan and rolling 3-year plan for CIfA and agreeing on CIfA’s strategic direction.
+The Board sets CIfA’s strategic direction and has oversight of the ten-year Strategic plan and rolling 3-year business plan and the resources needed to deliver them.
+The Board has overall legal and fiduciary responsibility for CIfA,.
+Board members should be familiar with the role and overall purpose of the Institute.

 The Board is not responsible for the day-to-day activities and tasks that deliver these strategies and plans.
 This is the role of CIfA staff.